adamsilver/adamsilver.io-jekyll/_drafts/2038-01-01-floating-labels-are-problematic.md

 categories: js
 ---

 Whenever I tell people about the problems associated with placeholders, they normally respond by telling me about the floating label pattern.
-Whilst it's novel it's a pattern that has several usability problems.
+Whilst this pattern may be novel, more importantly it has several usability problems.
 Here's why:

 ## 1. There is no space for an actual hint